Paulo Nimer Pjota: Work

 Pjota's art consists of many colliding components that are neither literal or direct but rather suggestive and at times curious.
 "His works highlight the clichés of figurative and landscape painting".(Artuner) Each canvas is treated as a sketchbook of sorts in where you find a collection of images with no particular placement but each image intentionally.

 Pjota suggests an open narrative in no particular order but the order in which the viewer's imagination takes.
 His work confronts the viewer with a string of juxtapositions.
 The archeological artifacts are compared with soda cans, still lifes overshadowed by war and popular culture meets what once was.

+Collections

+Paulo Nimer Pjota's work is featured in the collection of the Pérez Art Museum Miami, Florida.

+Publications

+The University of Chicago Press is releasing, in August 2026, the Paulo Nimer Pjota: A Lua e Eu, the publication features an interview with Swiss art critic and curator Hans Ulrich Obrist.